-To add a Question Note, start on the Experience Dashboard and under the blue Questions tab.
-Select the question you want to add a note for and scroll down to the Question Notes section on the lower right.
+To add a Question Note, start on the blue Questions tab on the Experience Dashboard.
+Select the question to add a Question Note to and scroll down to the Question Notes section on the lower right.

 In this example, the trivia question is What is the 10th most widely-planted grape in the world?
 Let's say we want to give our players a brief history lesson of the correct answer, which in our case is Pinot Noir.
 That additional content can be added to the Question Notes editor.
 After adding the text, the editor automatically saves the input.

 Adding Headers Using Text Size Options